AdrienSourdilleTIL/Renewables_Forecast_vs_Actual/readme.md

 1. One to retrieve **forecast values**
 2. One to retrieve **actual production values**

-These values are stored in standardized **Common Data Model (CDM)** tables.
-Each day, a new CDM table is added.
+These values are stored in **Raw** tables.

-The data is then:
-- Cleaned and aggregated using Python
+Then, these tables are parsed and processed into **Base** before finally being aggregated into the **CDM** (common data model) layer.
+One new CDM file is hence created every day.

-- Used to generate a series of insightful visualizations
+The files in the CDM are then used to generate a series of insightful visualizations that are embedded in this readme daily.
+The graphs presented below are therfore up to date and show the accuracy of renewable energy production forecasts compared to actual production across various sources (solar, wind, etc.) in France.

 ---